cjumel/dotfiles/README.md

 apt install git pre-commit
 ```

-### Zsh & Oh-My-Zsh
+### Zsh

-I use Zsh as terminal shell, which I set up with [Oh-My-Zsh](https://ohmyz.sh) especially to manage
+I use Zsh as terminal shell, which I set up with [Oh-My-Zsh](https://ohmyz.sh) especially to add a
-custom aliases.
+default terminal prompt and manage custom aliases.
+Additionally, I set-up a
+[starship](https://starship.rs/) terminal prompt, which can be disabled by commenting out the
+relevant line in `./.zshrc`.
+In that case, the terminal prompt will fallback to Oh-My-Zsh's prompt.

 **Requirements:**

 - `curl` or `wget`
 - `git`
 - `fd`, `fzf`, `zoxide` (see the Terminal Utilities section below to install them)
+- `starship` (optional)

 **Install:**